 We want diverse stories with modern sensibilities from many different voices that show the immense and diverging possibilities for weird fiction, fearlessly exploring the new and the strange.
 We are actively seeking submissions from writers from underrepresented populations.
 (This includes, but is not limited to, writers of any race, gender, sexual orientation, religion, nationality, class, and physical or mental abledness.)

-Submission window open from April 1, 2017 to June 30, 2017.
-(We are working on streamlining our review process.
-We will start reading submissions in May after making headway into Ride the Star Wind edits.
-We cannot confirm receipt of your manuscript.)
-The published anthology will be a mix of stories both from invited authors and from slush pile submissions.
+Submission window open from May 1, 2018 to July 1, 2018.
+(We cannot confirm receipt of your manuscript, so please don't ask.
+We will accept or reject as quickly as we can.)
+The published anthology will be a mix of stories both from invited authors and from submissions.
 Don’t self-reject.
 If in doubt, submit.

 The selected stories will appear in Eyedolon magazine, and then, when we have some to-be-determined critical mass of stories, they'll be collected in print form as an anthology.
 Then we'll pick a new topic and start the whole process over for another anthology.
 (It's a magazine-anthology hybrid.)

 EYEDOLON MAGAZINE is an online magazine of weird tales.
 These are the stories that take place in the realms between science fiction and fantasy, between the realistic and the absurd.
 This is weird fiction and its borders with other genres.

 And what is weird fiction?
 We at least want to tell you what it is to us.
 So here's a quick list and then below, (You can read more of our thoughts on weird fiction at Eyedolon magazine.)
 We are looking for, in no particular order, dark fantasy, cosmic horror, fabulism, folk horror, magical realism, slipstream, "soft" science fiction, supernatural horror, and surrealism.
 In short, weird fiction and where it borders with science fiction and fantasy: